Week-by-week guide to pregnancy

-Have you had a whooping cough jab yet?
+Have you had a whooping cough vaccination yet?
 It's usually offered to pregnant women between 16 and 32 weeks.
-Whooping cough can kill, and it's on the increase, but this free vaccination could protect your baby during the first few weeks of their life.
-It's very safe for you and your baby.
-Have a chat to your midwife or doctor if you have not already.
+Whooping cough can kill, and it's on the increase.

-Week by week, as your pregnancy progresses, you could be developing strange new symptoms.
-Around now, you could be getting pains around your ribs, back, breasts, bottom, stomach… basically anywhere and everywhere!
-This is partly due to your pregnancy hormones loosing up your ligaments and muscles, and also due to that growing baby of yours pushing onto various parts of your body.
+Week by week, you may be developing various new symptoms.
+Around now, you could be getting pains around your ribs, back, breasts, bottom, stomach, etc. This is partly due to your pregnancy hormones loosening up your ligaments and muscles, and your growing baby pushing on various parts of your body.

 This week, your signs of pregnancy could include:

 - tiredness and sleeping problems (week 19 has information about feeling tired)

 - stretch marks (read about stretch marks on week 17's page)

 - swollen and bleeding gums (week 13 has information about gum health during pregnancy)

 - pains on the side of your baby bump, caused by your expanding womb ("round ligament pains")

 - piles (read about piles on week 22's page)